SettleMint

 Operators are configured for namespace-scoped RBAC, so ClusterRoleBindings are not required unless you change chart defaults.
 CRD installation still requires cluster-level permissions.
 If your organization already operates these components, you can supply them instead as long as they watch the DALP namespace.

-On OpenShift, the charts are compatible with the restricted-v2 Security Context Constraint.
+On OpenShift, the charts are compatible with restricted security context constraints.
 All containers run as non-root with arbitrary UID assignment.

 Fully self-hosted (non-hypercloud) option